At 5 weeks pregnant, you’re now likely to suspect you’re pregnant.

 Bleeding at 5 weeks pregnant

-It’s unnerving to see any bleeding when you’re pregnant.
+It’s unnerving to see any bleeding during pregnancy.
 Early miscarriages are more common than often discussed and it’s every woman’s worst fear when they see brown discharge at 5 weeks pregnant.

 5 weeks pregnant spotting when I wipe